-Bulky coats give the false impression your child is snugly strapped in the car seat.
+Most winter coats are full of air and give the false impression your child is snugly strapped in the car seat.

-With Middle Tennessee temperatures plummeting, it’s a good time to remember that children should never wear their coats while strapped into a car seat.
-(There’s a way to keep them warm, though — we’ll get to that in a moment.)
-Though my children are grown now, I wish I would have known the importance of this safety measure as a young mother.
+With Middle Tennessee temperatures plummeting, it’s a good time to remember that children should never wear their coats while strapped into their car seats.

-So what really happens in a crash?
 Winter coats give the false perception that the harness straps are tight against your child’s body when, in fact, they are several inches too loose.
+This common car seat mistake is a serious child safety hazard.
+The car-seat straps should always fit snugly against your child’s chest and hips.
 In a crash, the coat can compress and produce a loose harness, which can result in the child’s whole body coming out of the car seat, causing severe injuries or even death.

 Don’t believe this is possible?
-Try this simple test to ease your mind.
+Try this simple test:

 - Place your child in the car seat with a winter coat on and tighten the harness straps as you normally would for travel.